 HIPAA Compliant (with BAA)

-- Claude API Enterprise - Properly configured
+- Enterprise AI APIs - Properly configured

 - Self-hosted solutions - Full control